FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ### MED4 Clade HLI {.unnumbered}

 The representative of HLI clade, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
 In parallel MED4 showed no growth under 2.5 µM O~2~, no matter the level of diel cumulative PUR.
-In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth was well described by a saturating response (REFERENCE for EQUATION) of growth to increasing cumulative diel PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure <a href="#fig:AllStrainPurFitsPlots">9</a>A), and no evidence of inhibition of growth at any achieved cumulative diel PUR.
+In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth was well described by a saturating response (REFERENCE for EQUATION) of growth to increasing cumulative diel PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A), and no evidence of inhibition of growth at any achieved cumulative diel PUR.
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 ### SS120 Clade LLIII {.unnumbered}

 The representative of the LLIII clade, *P. marinus* SS120 showed almost no growth under 2.5 µM O~2~ experiments.
 A majority of the 4 h photoperiod treatments did not grow under 250 µM O~2~ experiments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
-SS120 did not grow when exposed to more than ~1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative diel PUR under any spectral waveband or photoperiod combination, under 250 µM O~2~ experiments(Figure <a href="#fig:AllStrainPurFitsPlots">9</a>B).
+SS120 did not grow when exposed to more than ~1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative diel PUR under any spectral waveband or photoperiod combination, under 250 µM O~2~ experiments(Figure \@ref(fig:AllStrainPurFitsPlots)B).

 Under both 25 or 250 µM O~2~ experiments, SS120 growth plateaued by about 5.0 x 10^5^ µmol photons m^-2^ d^-1^ diel PUR, with some scatter among photoperiod and spectral waveband regimes.
 The onset of growth inhibition extended to higher cumulative diel PUR for cultures under 25 µM O~2~, showing that SS120 is partially protected from photoinhibition of growth by 25 µM O~2~.
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 ### MIT9313 Clade LLIV {.unnumbered}

 The LLIV clade representative, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of cumulative diel PUR, with higher growth rates over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, flatter response to cumulative diel PUR under 2.5 µM O~2~.
 Above about 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative PUR under 250 µM O~2~, MIT9313 showed full inhibition of growth, across photoperiods, and spectral wavebands.
 In contrast, under 25 µM O~2~, MIT9313 showed a greatly extended exploitation of higher cumulative diel PUR, with full growth inhibition only above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^.
-Similarly, under 2.5 µM O~2~, MIT9313 grew more slowly, but only showed full growth inhibition above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^ cumulative diel PUR (Figure <a href="#fig:AllStrainPurFitsPlots">9</a>C).
+Similarly, under 2.5 µM O~2~, MIT9313 grew more slowly, but only showed full growth inhibition above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^ cumulative diel PUR (Figure \@ref(fig:AllStrainPurFitsPlots)C).
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 XXXXXCHECK WHEN MIREILLE ADDS Colour specific fitsXXX This inhibition initially suggested that blue wavebands triggered photoinhibition at significantly lower levels of Photosynthetically Active Radiation (PAR) compared to other spectral wavebands.
 However, considering the equivalent cumulative diel absorbed PUR of the blue waveband, all treatments including white LED, red, and blue waveband exhibited approximately the same growth saturation.
 XXXX